Share your insights

 • The mother should be instructed to assume the knee-chest position or a Trendelenburg position (lying on her back with her legs raised higher than her head) to relieve pressure on the cord.

 • Prepare for immediate delivery, most safely achieved by caesarean section.
-If the cervix is fully dilated and the fetal head is low in the pelvis, a vaginal delivery may be attempted under close monitoring.
+If the cervix is fully dilated and the foetal head is low in the pelvis, a vaginal delivery may be attempted under close monitoring.

 Surgical Treatment: